clbonoan/senior-project/README.md

 ```

 > [!NOTE]
-> Place your iamges in 'data/images/' (this directory is not tracked in Git and does not have images used for train/test)
+> Place your images in 'data/images/' (this directory is not tracked in Git and does not have images used for train/test)

 ## Usage